locationtech/geomesa/docs/user/accumulo/ageoff.rst

     Only ``SimpleFeatureType``s with a default date field can be used with the date-based age-off iterator

-There are two options that required to configure the iterator:
+There are three options that are required to configure the iterator:

 * **sft** - a GeoMesa ``SimpleFeatureType`` spec string
 * **index** - the GeoMesa Index identifier (usually concatenated index name, colon, and version e.g. z2:2 or records:2)
 * **retention** - an ISO 8601 Durations (or Period) format string

 The sft option is a GeoMesa ``SimpleFeatureType`` spec string.
-You need to scan the catalog table for your to determine the correct spec string used by your feature type.
+You need to scan the catalog table to determine the correct spec string used by your feature type.
 We will be using it to set the ``sft`` opt on the age-off iterator.
 It should resemble something like this::